-Below is a summary of the items which will “Take care of the edges” and ensure your home is appealing to its next owner.
+Below is a summary of the items which will “Take care of the edges” and ensure your home is appealing as possible to its next owner.

 Carpeting and Flooring

 Typically, the carpeting in the home is professionally cleaned before it’s listed, even if it looks “OK”.
 The cleaned carpet makes a difference, and if in doubt, have it cleaned.